 I Love Trackers

 I don’t know if you know this about me, but I love trackers.
 Well, trackers and logs – I don’t discriminate.
-Either way, I’m a sucker for collecting data so I can learn more about my patterns and habits.
+Either way, I’m a sucker for collecting data to learn more about my patterns and habits.
 That knowledge is key to changing your life because you can’t know what to change or how to make the change if you’re working from incomplete data.
-That’s why I decided to create a Year in Pixels chart so I can have a bird’s eye view of my moods and emotions!
+That’s why I decided to create a Year in Pixels spread so I can have a bird’s eye view of my moods and emotions!

 Materials Used